Norfolk is home port for all US Navy aircraft carriers on the East Coast

-The largest number of military facilities in Virginia are the National Guard armories.
-The National Guard is the state militia, serving under the command of the governor except when it is federalized.
-During the wars in Iraq and Afghanistan, many National Guard units were mobilized and sent overseas.
+The largest number of military facilities in Virginia are the 45 National Guard armories.
+The National Guard is the state militia, with 9,000 people serving under the command of the governor - except when it is federalized.
+During the wars in Iraq and Afghanistan, many Virginia National Guard units were mobilized and sent overseas.1

 Some military facilities in Virginia are Federal - the Pentagon, the Norfolk Naval Base, Fort A.P Hill, etc. The personnel and contracts associated with those facilities are economically significant.
 The high-tech service economy of Northern Virginia developed in part because the Pentagon hired contractors to provide information technology services.

 Maintaining Federally-funded military bases is a priority objective for Virginia's elected officials.
 Since the start of the Cold War, all US Senators from Virginia - no matter what their political party - have opposed shifting any aircraft carriers away from Norfolk to Florida or West Coast bases.
 Each ship based at the Norfolk Naval Base helps to stimulate the local economy.